p91g/patrick-moore.github.io/_posts/2023-10-01-blog-post-data_science_bikeshare.md

 - Forecasting short-term demand
 - Optimising bike availability

-You can find out how I have applied data science aproaches to these specific challenges my individual posts.
+You can find out how I have applied data science aproaches to these specific challenges in my individual posts.